sabirhusseinbalal/python-media-processing/11_audio_format_converter/README.md

 ```
 Enter full path of the folder (or 'q' to quit):

-No path provided — using default folder: input\
+No path provided — using default folder: \input
-Folder Loaded: input/
+Folder Loaded: \input
 Output folder exists.
 Delete and continue? (y/n): y
 Choose format:
 .mp3, .wav, .ogg, .flac, .aac, .m4a